-An even more modern tradition is the Olympic torch relay.
-Started in 1936 before the Summer Olympics in Berlin, the modern torch relay carries the Olympic flame from Greece to various sites before arriving at the site of the current Olympic Games to light the cauldron during the opening ceremonies.
+The Olympic torch relay is an even more modern event.
+It began in 1936 before the Summer Olympics in Berlin.
+Today, the torch relay starts in Greece.
+From there, it carries the Olympic flame around the world.
+The relay ends at the site of that year’s Olympic Games.
+There, the flame is used to light the cauldron during the opening ceremony.

-Although some legends hold that the Olympic flame has been kept burning ever since the first Olympic Games, in truth it is relit several months before each new Olympic Games.
+Does the Olympic flame ever go out?
+Some legends hold that it has been kept burning ever since the first Olympic Games.
+In truth, it is relit a few months before each new Olympic Games.

 During the torch relay, the Olympic flame is usually carried by runners.
 However, over time, it has also been transported in some other interesting ways.
-In 1948, the Olympic flame crossed the English Channel on a boat.
+In 1948, the flame crossed the English Channel on a boat.
 In 1952, it flew in an airplane to Helsinki, Finland.